SalSevenSix/serverjockey/README.md

 # ServerJockey

-ServerJockey is a game server management system.
+ServerJockey is a game server management system for Project Zomboid and other supported games.
 It is designed to be an easy to use self-hosting option for multiplayer servers.
-Allowing you to create and remotely manage your servers.
-A webapp and Discord bot are used as clients.
+It allows you to create and remotely manage your servers using a webapp and Discord bot.

 * Join the [Discord](https://discord.gg/TEuurWAhHn)
 * Instructional guides and dev updates on [YouTube](https://www.youtube.com/@BSALIS76)